Direct Access Media (DMA) Controller in Computer Architecture

 DMA Controller is a hardware device that allows I/O devices to directly access memory with less participation of the processor.
 DMA controller needs the same old circuits of an interface to communicate with the CPU and Input/Output devices.

-The DMA controller has three registers as follows.
+The DMA controller registers have three registers as follows.

 - Address register – It contains the address to specify the desired location in memory.